-The Milestone Gold Mastercard has a fixed APR of 24.90 percent, a cash advance rate of 29.9 percent and a penalty rate of 29.9 percent for all three of its card offerings.
+The Milestone Gold Mastercard has an APR of 24.90 percent, a cash advance rate of 29.90 percent and a penalty APR of 29.90 percent for all three of its card offerings.
 Note that according to the terms and conditions of the card, the penalty APR may be applied indefinitely, so it’s important to always make payments on time (within 25 days after the end of the billing cycle) if you choose to get this card.

 How the Milestone Gold Mastercard compares to other credit cards for bad credit

 The Milestone Gold Mastercard falls right in line with the litany of other credit cards that claim to help people with bad credit while bombarding them with confusing terms and high fees.
 To give this card some credit, though, it’s not the worst in its class.
 For example, the Total Visa® Unsecured Credit Card charges a program fee, an annual fee and an account servicing fee.
 If you’re committed to not paying a security deposit for a credit card while you rebuild your credit, the Milestone is a much better option.

 But if you want to find the best combination of rates and fees for rebuilding your credit, you’ll need to turn to a secured credit card like the Secured Mastercard® from Capital One.
 While the APR is slightly higher than the Milestone card, it has a $0 annual fee and a flexible credit limit (Make the minimum required security deposit and you’ll get an initial credit line of $200.
 Plus, deposit more money before your account opens to get a higher credit line).
 Plus, Capital One will monitor your account, and as you use it responsibly by doing things like making on-time payments, you may be automatically considered for a higher credit line in as little as 6 months (with on-time monthly payments) with no additional deposit needed.